alltootechnical/mymusiclist/SQL/README.txt

 .open db.sqlite3
 .read SQL/sqlite3.sql

+If you're not yet migrated, then do this first:

+python manage.py makemigrations core python manage.py migrate

 Now you can view tables with .tables and run sql statements

 Assuming you have mysql installed, run: